kenctxncy/jokertracer801/README.md

 **If it's still not working**, try setting gtk theme to default, by adding `GTK_THEME=Default` to your`env` terminal/Exec line

 And you're done

+### **Packet Tracer Activity docs won't render**

+Discovered recently.
+This is a flaw in .deb ubuntu package.
+It's over.
+There is nothing we can do...
+Just install a fresh version in which HTML render isn't broken.
+Also try to run PT using wine ~~or even install windows~~